skyfielders/python-skyfield/skyfield/documentation/almanac.rst

 that a body is visible at transit but below the horizon at antitransit.
-For a body that’s circumpolar from your location, transit and antitransit are both moments of visibility, when it stands above and below the pole;
+For a body that’s circumpolar from your location, transit and antitransit are both moments of visibility, when it stands above and below the pole.
-and objects close to the opposite pole will always be below the horizon, even as they invisibly transit your line of longitude down below your horizon.
+And objects close to the opposite pole will always be below the horizon, even as they invisibly transit your line of longitude down below your horizon.